-One Day in Medellin Itinerary – Top Things to Do in Medellin, Colombia
+One Day in Medellin Itinerary – What to do in Medellin, Colombia

-Narcos, Pablo and violence – all things associated with Medellin Colombia and all things Medellin is no longer!
-The city of eternal spring has undergone a massive change in the last twenty years and what was once the most dangerous city in the world is now one of the top cities in the world for digital nomads and travellers from all over the world.
-Do yourself a favour and visit this city, and if you can only stay for one day, pack it up with as much as you can, but you’ll want to stay longer!
+Narcos, Pablo, and violence – the things associated with Medellin, Colombia and the things Medellin is no longer!
+The city of eternal spring has undergone a massive change in the last twenty years and what was once the most dangerous city in the world is now one of the top cities in the world for digital nomads and travelers from all over the world.
+Do yourself a favor and visit this city, and if you can only stay for one day, cram it up with as many things as you can.
+But you’ll want to stay longer!

 One day in Medellin Itinerary